HugoMatilla/Effective-JAVA-Summary/README.md

 		}
 	}
 ```
-Sekeltal implementations are designed for inheritance so follow Item 17 guidelines.
+Sekeletal implementations are designed for inheritance so follow Item 17 guidelines.

-_simple implementation_ is like a skeletal implementation in that int implements the simplest possible working implementation.
+_simple implementation_ is like a skeletal implementation in that it implements the simplest possible working implementation.

 Cons: It is far easier to evolve an abstract class than an interface.
 Once an interface is released and widely implemented, it is almost imposible to change.